fnproject/fn/docs/function-file.md

 during functions execution.

 `build` (optional) is an array of shell calls which are used to helping building the image.
-These calls are executed before `fnctl` calls `docker build` and `docker push`.
+These calls are executed before `fn` calls `docker build` and `docker push`.